abercher/IMDB_sentiment_analysis_2/README.md

   particularly poorly with fixed learning rate 1, with the model clearly not learning anything even after 40 epochs.

-* Adadelta seemed to consistently provide the best results for the initial model (0.8763 ac8uracy on validation set), accross the different learning rate schedules.
+* **Adadelta** seemed to consistently provide the best results for the initial model (0.8763 ac8uracy on validation set), accross the different learning rate schedules.

-* Using annealing or cyclical learning rate seemed to give slightly better results and a faster convergence than fixed learning rate.
+* Using **annealing** or **cyclical** learning rate seemed to give slightly better results and a faster convergence than fixed learning rate (even if one tries several values).

-* Trying out different optimizer, learning rates schedules, and number of epochs allowed the accuracy to go from to go from 0.8676 (Adagrad, 10 epochs, fixed learning rate 0.1) to 0.8783 (Adadelta, 30 epochs, fixed learning rate 1), so 1% accuracy increase.
+* Playing with the **optimization methods** (trying out different optimizer, learning rates schedules, and number of epochs) allowed the accuracy to go from to go from 0.8676 (Adagrad, 10 epochs, fixed learning rate 0.1) to 0.8783 (Adadelta, 30 epochs, fixed learning rate 1), so a **1% accuracy increase** on the validation set.

+* Replacing the LSTM layer by a **Bi-LSTM** and using a **1D maxpooling** layer on top of it allowed the accuracy to reach 0.8893 accuracy on validation set (Adadelta, 40 epochs, cyclical learning rate [1, 0.1, 0.01]), so a **1% accuracy increase** on validation set compared to the previous architecture.
+  The simple addition of the maxpooling layer (without turning the LSTM into a Bi-LSTM) already improve the models allowing it to reach 0.8868 accuracy on validation set (Adadelta, 40 epochs, cyclical [1, 0.1, 0.01]).

-* Simply replacing the LSTM layer by a Bi-LSTM resulted in a model enable to learn (accuracy on validation set staying close to 0.5).
+* Simply **replacing the LSTM layer by a Bi-LSTM one** resulted in a model enable to learn (accuracy on validation set staying close to 0.5).
 I interpret this result in the following way: since the next layer (fully connected layer) uses only the output of the (Bi-)LSTM layer for the last token, which is the concatenation of the output